The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Sendai, JP

-Shinya Ohkouchi practices in Sendai, Japan.
+Shinya Ohkouchi practices practicing medicine in Sendai, Japan.
 Ohkouchi is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Their top areas of expertise are Pulmonary Alveolar Proteinosis, Acute Interstitial Pneumonia, Interstitial Lung Disease, Pulmonary Fibrosis, and Lung Transplant.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Pulmonary Alveolar Proteinosis, Pulmonary Fibrosis, Acute Interstitial Pneumonia, Interstitial Lung Disease, and Lung Transplant.

 Elite in Pulmonary Alveolar Proteinosis